bence-toth/react-hook-local-web-storage/README.md

 - the first element contains the value stored in `localStorage`, which is getting updated at regular intervals.

-- the second element is function which can be called with a value that will be stored in `localStorage`.
+- the second element is a function which can be called with a value that will be stored in `localStorage`.
 If you call this function without an argument, the `localStorage` entry will be removed.

 The key to the `localStorage` entry you want to access must be supplied to the hook as its first argument: